CAE Frequently Asked Questions

-When was the CAE program established, and why?
+When was the CAE Program established, and why?

-ASAE founded the CAE program in 1960.
+ASAE founded the CAE Program in 1960.
 The program was designed to elevate professional standards, enhance individual performance, and designate those who demonstrate knowledge essential to the practice of association management.

 Is the CAE an accredited program?

-The CAE program was granted accreditation by the National Commission for Certifying Agencies (NCCA) in 2010.
-The announcement of accreditation coincided with the 50th anniversary of the CAE program.
+The CAE Program was granted accreditation by the National Commission for Certifying Agencies (NCCA) in 2010.
+The announcement of accreditation coincided with the 50th anniversary of the CAE Program.

-NCCA accreditation provides independent validation that the CAE program meets or exceeds twenty-one standards concerning various aspects of the certification program including its purpose, structure, governance, psychometric foundation, policies and procedures.
+NCCA accreditation provides independent validation that the CAE Program meets or exceeds twenty-one standards concerning various aspects of the certification program including its purpose, structure, governance, psychometric foundation, policies and procedures.

 Accreditation is a mark of quality and validates the integrity of the program.
 Earning accreditation is a public demonstration of ASAE and the CAE Commission’s commitment to the CAE credential as a true professional certification.

-How is the CAE program governed?
+How is the CAE Program governed?

-The CAE program is governed by the CAE Commission, an independent certifying body of the American Society of Association Executives.
-The CAE Commission awards the Certified Association Executive (CAE) credential and is responsible for setting policy and standards related to the CAE program.
+The CAE Program is governed by the CAE Commission, an independent certifying body of the American Society of Association Executives.
+The CAE Commission awards the Certified Association Executive (CAE) credential and is responsible for setting policy and standards related to the CAE Program.

-Who is eligible for the CAE?
+Who may be eligible for the CAE?